Thrissur: Railway

 The Southern Railway zone of the Indian Railways operates the main rail transport system in Thrissur.
 There are four railway stations in Thrissur city.
-Thrissur railway station, one of the four A+ railway station in Kerala provides trains to three directions and lies on the busy Shoranur–Cochin Harbour section.
+Thrissur railway station, one of the five NSG-2 category railway stations in Trivandrum Division of Southern Railways, provides trains to three directions and lies on the busy Shoranur–Cochin Harbour section.

 It has a satellite station, Punkunnam railway station and two minor stations, Ollur railway station and Mulankunnathukavu railway station.
 Thrissur railway station also connects to the temple town of Guruvayur by Guruvayur–Thrissur spur line.
 In addition, Southern Railway is running a suburban railway system connecting Thrissur to Kochi and Palakkad using Mainline Electrical Multiple Unit services (MEMU).